pingcap/docs/tidb-cloud/tidb-cloud-org-sso-authentication.md

 > **Note:**
 >
 > The verification link in the email expires in 24 hours.
-If a invited member does not receive the email, click Resend.
+If an invited member does not receive the email, click **Resend**.